clairemoorecantwell/learnLexicalConstraints/readme.md

   * first line, tab-separated: `input` `output`...
   * `tab.prob` and (hidden structure) are optional, just leave those columns out if your don't want to use them
-  * input column should have something on every line: each line is a candidate, and each the input column should contain the UR for that candidate.
-Each UR needs to be unique.
+  * input column should have something on every line: each line is a candidate, and each the input column should contain the input for that candidate.
+Each input needs to be unique.
+If you run the model without PFC's, as a simple MaxEnt gradual learner, this would be the UR.
   * The violation columns can contain any integers, or spaces.
 Spaces will be converted to 0's and integers will be converted to negative integers.
-* Some way to run Python (2.7), ideally that can plot, so that the plotting functions will work.
+* Some way to run Python (Version 3), ideally that can plot, so that the plotting functions will work.
 I use ipython <https://ipython.org>.
 If you can install numpy (<http://www.numpy.org/>), and do it in a way that you get access to the numpy.random.choice() function, the whole thing will run much quicker.
 You might need to install some kind of package like Anaconda (<https://www.continuum.io/downloads>) to get the numpy installation to run smoothly.

 * You can start off with the two example files 'comparativesToy.txt' and 'comparativesCOCA.txt'.
-The former contains 100 inputs, with frequencies normally distributed, of 1-100, and all with 50% probability of taking each comparative.
+The former contains 100 inputs, with frequencies uniformly distributed, of 1-100, and all with 50% probability of taking each comparative.
 Only two 'phonological' constraints are in there, and they simply prefer one or the other of the comparative forms.  'comparativesCOCA.txt' contains 214 adjectives of English, with frequencies and probabilities obtained from COCA, and 9 grammatical constraints with violations.
 For more details about how these tableaux were constructed, please visit <http://http://www.phrenology.biz/emergentIdiosyncrasy/>.

-* Within python, you'll need to import this module, read in your tableaux file with `readOTSoft()`, initialize weights if you wish, and then use the `Tableaux.learn()` function to do some learning.
+* Within python, you'll need to import the GLaPL module, read in your tableaux file with `readOTSoft()`, initialize weights if you wish, and then use the `Tableaux.learn()` function to do some learning.
 You should save the results of your learning to a results object (demonstrated below), and then use `Results.save()` to save a bunch of text files that you can then import to R or whatever program you wish for further inspection.

 Here's a demonstration:

-`import lexicon_phonology_learner as lex`
+`import GLaPL`

-`comparatives = lex.readOTSoft('comparativesCOCA.txt')`
+`comparatives = GLaPL.readOTSoft('comparativesCOCA.txt')`

 `comparatives.initializeWeights([1,1,1,1,1,1,1,1,1])` _note:_ skip this step if you want your weights to start at 0.

-`comp_results = comparatives.learn(1000, 100, 0.01, lexCstartW=10, lexLearnRate=0.1, decayRate=0.0001, decayType='static', haveLexC=True)` 100,000 iterations, split into 100 epochs.
+`comp_results = comparatives.learn(1000, 100, 0.01, PFCstartW=10, pfcLearnRate=0.1, PFCSample=True, PFCSampleSize=20, decayRate=0.0001, decayType='static', havePFC=True)` 100,000 iterations, split into 100 epochs.
 Learning rate is 0.01.
-Lexically specific constraints are induced with an initial weight of 10, updated at a rate of 0.1, and decay at a rate of 0.0001 at each timestep.
-Note that the default behavior of the learn() function is not to do plain perceptron learning without any lexically specific constraints.
-To get the lexically specific constraints, you have to set haveLexC to True.
-Also, the type of decay by default is set to 'linear', but 'static' is better and you should use that.
+Phonological Form Constraints (PFCs) are induced with an initial weight of 10, updated at a rate of 0.1, and decay at a rate of 0.0001 at each timestep.
+Note that the default behavior of the learn() function is to do plain perceptron learning without any phonological form constraints.
+To get the PFCs, you have to set havePFC to True.
+Also, decayType has a few settings, but 'static' is the most straightforward (and definitely not buggy).

 `comp_results.save('myFirstLearningResults')`  This will create a bunch of files prefixed with 'myFirstLearningResults', in the same directory as this module.
 For example, 'myFirstLearningResults_weights.txt' will contain weights of all the general constraints at the end of each epoch.